blynkkk/blueprints/Asset Tracker/README.md

 Hardware determines the change in position from the last published GPS coordinates.
 The datastream value is not updated to a value of 0 by the hardware, so this should be done with an [automation](https://docs.blynk.io/en/concepts/automations) if the feature is to be used</br>

 **Last Published Position Date and Time** - Datastream V6</br>
-Label Display widget used to display when the position was published last time.
+Label Display is widget used to display when the position was published last time.

 ## 6. Set up Automations
 Let's create an [automation](https://docs.blynk.io/en/concepts/automations) to notify the user when the device position has changed more than 122 m / 400 ft since it was powered on, or since the last time data was published (firmware variable TIMER_INTERVAL_MS).
 We will be configuring the automation from the Blynk Console.